preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

 .. image:: quick-search-total-v7.png

-Advanced Search
+Advanced search
 ****************
-To search with more options, users can go to Advanced Search by clicking here (the text for this link can be edited):
+To search with more options, users can go to Advanced search by clicking here (the text for this link can be edited):

 .. image:: advanced-search-v7.png

-When conducting an Advanced Search more tabs are available at the top and refiners can be available.
+When conducting an advanced search more tabs are available at the top and refiners can be available.
 Note the number of search hits for each tab (category).

 The refiners available (if refiners are shown) depends on what is available in the search result and the tab selected.
 Here's an example: